BentoBoxWorld/Biomes/README.md

 * `/bsbadmin biomes edit <biome> <property> <new_value>`: This command allows to edit provided biome property to new value.
 * `/bsbadmin biomes settings <property> <new_value>`: This command allows to edit current addon settings via command.

+## Permissions

+`{GameModePrefix}` is permission prefix for each Game Mode addon.
+F.e.
+BSkyBlock addon permission prefix is 'bskyblock' but AcidIsland permission prefix is 'acidisland'.

+###### User permissions:
+- `{GameModePrefix}.biomes`: player can use biomes command that opens GUI.
+- `{GameModePrefix}.biomes.info`: player can use biomes info command.
+- `{GameModePrefix}.biomes.set`: player can use biomes set command.

+###### Admin permissions:
+- `{GameModePrefix}.admin.biomes`: player can use admin biomes command that opens GUI.
+- `{GameModePrefix}.admin.biomes.add`: player can use admin biomes add command that adds new biome.
+- `{GameModePrefix}.admin.biomes.edit`: player can use admin biomes edit command that edits existing biomes parameters.
+- `{GameModePrefix}.admin.biomes.set`: player can use admin biomes set command that allows to change other player biomes.
+- `{GameModePrefix}.admin.biomes.import`: player can use admin biomes import command allows to import biomes in world.
+- `{GameModePrefix}.admin.biomes.settings`: player can use admin biomes settings command that allows to change addon settings.